 dark-attentiondark-datedark-timedark-contactdark-infodark-play dark-pricedark-venueicon-alert icon-arrow-left icon-arrow-right icon-blockquote icon-cal icon-clock icon-contact UI / Full-Part-Volunteer CopyCreated with Sketch.
 EPS IconCreated with Sketch. icon-facebook--dark_circle icon-facebook--dark_square icon-facebook--outline_circle icon-facebook--outline_square icon-facebookCreated with Sketch. icon-htm icon-info icon-instagram--dark_circle icon-instagram--dark_square icon-instagram--outline_circle icon-instagram--outline_square icon-instagram icon-linkedin--dark_circle icon-linkedin--dark_squareicon-linkedin--outline_circleicon-linkedin--outline_squareicon-linkedin icon-logo2 icon-mp3 icon-pinterest--dark_circle icon-pinterest--dark_square icon-pinterest--outline_circle icon-pinterest--outline_square icon-pinterestCreated with Sketch. icon-play icon-price icon-spotify--dark_circle icon-spotify--dark_square icon-spotify--outline_circle icon-spotify--outline_square icon-spotify icon-spreadsheet icon-threads--dark_circle icon-threads--dark_square icon-threads--outline_circle icon-threads--outline_square icon-threads icon-tiktok--dark_circle icon-tiktok--dark_square icon-tiktok--outline_circle icon-tiktok--outline_square icon-tiktok icon-twitter--dark_circle icon-twitter--dark_square icon-twitter--outline_circle icon-twitter--outline_square icon-twitterCreated with Sketch. icon-x--dark_circle icon-x--dark_square icon-x--outline_circle icon-x--outline_square icon-x icon-youtube--dark_circle icon-youtube--dark_square icon-youtube--outline_circle icon-youtube--outline_square icon-youtubeCreated with Sketch.
 FolderCreated with Sketch. icon-zoom light-attentionlight-cal light-clocklight-contactlight-infolight-play light-pricelight-venue

-Stratford-on-Hudson: Hudson Valley Shakespeare Festival’s New Home
+Stratford-on-Hudson: Hudson Valley Shakespeare’s New Home

 Chronogram Originally published on October 1, 2020 by in Chronogram

-The Hudson Valley Shakespeare Festival (HVSF), founded in 1987, is a nonprofit theater company based in Garrison.
+The Hudson Valley Shakespeare (HVSF), founded in 1987, is a nonprofit theater company based in Garrison.
 Each summer, its critically acclaimed adaptations of the Bard’s work draw tens of thousands of theatergoers to Boscobel, the Federalist estate that has hosted the HVSF every summer for over 30 years.
 The HVSF productions are staged under an open-air theater tent with breathtaking views of the Hudson and the Hudson Highlands.

 The pandemic has swept a shadow over the performing arts, and there’s little good news in the theater world, but HVSF made a very positive announcement in September: It has found a permanent home less than three miles down the road from its current location.